geodadd/Game-Of-Life/README.md

 # Copyright

-Copyright (c) 2019 George Dadeboe.
+Copyright &copy; 2019 George Dadeboe.
 See LICENSE for details.